yewstack/yew/website/docs/concepts/html/lists.md

 ## Fragments

 The `html!` macro always requires a single root node.
-In order to get around this restriction, you can use an "empty tag" (these are also called "fragments" in the React world).
+In order to get around this restriction, you can use an "empty tag" (these are also called "fragments").

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Valid-->